Table of Contents[Hide][Show]

 1. Art on the Mart

 The show is viewable from along the Chicago Riverwalk (or on a boat in the Chicago River).
-Held nightly, after the sun sets, through Sept.
-30.
+Held nightly at 8:30 and 9 pm, the spring 2022 program runs from April 9 through June 29.

 2. Stroll along the Riverwalk

-See the artwork (look for the giant deer near the Merchandise Mart), party boats, and restaurants as you take a scenic stroll along the new Chicago Riverwalk.
+See the artwork (look for the giant deer near the Merchandise Mart), party boats and restaurants as you take a scenic stroll along the Chicago Riverwalk.
 The path winds along the Chicago River and through the Loop (the nickname for downtown Chicago).

 The riverwalk also has some yummy restaurants and is the place to catch a boat ride on the Chicago River.
 Those things aren’t free, but sitting on the benches along the riverwalk to people watch is always free!

 If your kids like to dance, this is a fun way to spend a summer weekend night.
 In Grant Park’s Spirit of Music Garden (601 S. Michigan Avenue), on a 4,900-square-foot open-air dance floor in the heart of downtown Chicago, professional dancers give free dance lessons, followed by a dance party with live bands or DJs.
 Learn swing, salsa, Bollywood, waltz, cha-cha, steppin’ and more.
-Runs from June 27-Aug.
-24, 2019.
+Runs from July 6 – September 17, 2022.
 Here’s the schedule.

 Kids also love the annual Chicago Air & Water Show.
 This spectacular free event will make you oooh and aaaah as fighter jets, Blue Angels and stunt planes fly along Lake Michigan and the Chicago skyline, and antique ships float past.
 The beaches will be crowded, but the kids will be wowed.